 The Archaeological Museum is located close to the Castle of Ioulida.
 It hosts findings from excavations around the island, in sites like Ancient Karthea or the prehistoric settlement of Agia Irini.

-The church of Agia Marina stands next to a ruined Byzantine tower in the centre of the island.
+The church of Agia Marina stands next to a ruined Byzantine tower in the center of the island.
 It used to be the katholicon (main church) of a monastery, constructed in the 17th century.
-The church is located 6 km south west of Ioulida and a spring with running water stands next to it.
+The church is located 6 km southwest of Ioulida, while a spring with running water stands next to it.

 The area of Agia Irini in Kea hosts an ancient seaside settlement that dates back to the late Neolithic Age (approximately 3,300 BC).
 The first settlement in this hilly area showed that Kea had cultural interactions with continental Greece.